au-summer/hyprtile/README.md

 - `hyprtile:insertworkspace` - Insert a new workspace on the current column, and push all workspaces below by one.
 - `hyprtile:movecurrentworkspacetomonitor l/r/u/d` - Move the current column to the next monitor in the specified direction.
 (The name is kept for compatibility with hyprland)
 - `hyprtile:movefocustomonitor l/r/u/d` - Move focus to the next monitor in the specified direction.

+## Roadmap

+- [] Overview mechanism using Plugin/AGS/Quickshell/...
+- [] Hyprpanel, Quickshell, etc. support
+- [] Maintain a data structure of window-workspace mapping by the plugin itself, instead of relying on Hyprland's internal data structures
+- [] Dispatch workspace to same column from empty should have vertical animation